The Manchester Model Railway Society

 Workshop

 Our well-equipped workshop is available for use by those with the requisite skills.
-The more expert members are always willing to pass on their knowledge with classes on using the lathe, building construction, beginners’ and advanced soldering techniques, producing drawings for etching.
+Our more expert members are always available to assist.

 We also have items which you may want to try out before committing to purchase your own, for example a riveting tool, bending bars and a Noch Grassmaster.